Skylark0924/TendonTrack_PILCO/README.md

-# Probabilistic Inference for Learning Control (PILCO)
+# Using PILCO for continuum robots control
 [![Build Status](https://travis-ci.org/nrontsis/PILCO.svg?branch=master)](https://travis-ci.org/nrontsis/PILCO)
 [![codecov](https://codecov.io/gh/nrontsis/PILCO/branch/master/graph/badge.svg)](https://codecov.io/gh/nrontsis/PILCO)

+**This is part of the code of [Efficient reinforcement learning control for continuum robots based on Inexplicit Prior Knowledge](https://arxiv.org/abs/2002.11573).
+The main repository of this paper is [Skylark0924/TendonTrack](https://github.com/Skylark0924/TendonTrack).**

-A modern \& clean implementation of the [PILCO](https://ieeexplore.ieee.org/abstract/document/6654139/) Algorithm in `TensorFlow v2`.
+An implementation of model-based reinforcement learning control for continuum robots using modern \& clean version of the [PILCO](https://ieeexplore.ieee.org/abstract/document/6654139/) Algorithm in `TensorFlow v2`.

 Unlike PILCO's [original implementation](http://mlg.eng.cam.ac.uk/pilco/) which was written as a self-contained package of `MATLAB`, this repository aims to provide a clean implementation by heavy use of modern machine learning libraries.